sabiut/aws-ecs-cicd-pipeline/README.md

 ### 4. Application Repository Setup

-Application repositories need minimal workflow files to trigger the CI/CD pipeline.
-These are already included in the application repositories:

-- **Backend**: `.github/workflows/trigger-deploy.yml`
-- **Frontend**: `.github/workflows/trigger-deploy.yml`
+Application repositories are already configured with trigger workflows that automatically dispatch to this CI/CD pipeline when code is pushed.
+No additional setup is required - the workflows are built into each application repository and will activate automatically once secrets are configured.

 ## Deployment Workflow

 ### **How it Works:**

 1. **Developer pushes code** to application repository (frontend or backend)
-2. **Trigger workflow** runs in application repository
+2. **Built-in trigger workflow** automatically runs in application repository
-3. **Repository dispatch event** sent to CI/CD repository
+3. **Repository dispatch event** automatically sent to this CI/CD repository
-4. **CI/CD workflow** activates in this repository:
+4. **CI/CD workflow** automatically activates in this repository:
    - Checks out code from application repository
    - Uses centralized Dockerfiles and build configs
    - Builds and pushes Docker image to ECR
    - Deploys to ECS Fargate
    - Performs health checks and rollback if needed

+**No manual intervention required** - the entire process is automated once secrets are configured.

 ### **Deployment Process:**
 1. **Test**: Run linting and tests on application code